gerlichlab/hicognition/README.md

 ## Project architecture

-This is a single-page application (SPA) that uses nginx to serve Front-end files are located in [front_end](./front_end) and back-end files are located in [back_end](./back_end).
+This is a single-page application (SPA) that uses nginx to serve the front-end to redirect api-calls from the front-end to a back-end flask-server.
+Front-end files are located in [front_end](./front_end) and back-end files are located in [back_end](./back_end).